 - Amazon Alexa / Google Home compatible.
 Almost all the old Roomba models that have Wi-Fi enabled, support Alexa.
-You can also have a look at ECOVACS DEEBOT N79S, Shark ION ROBOT 750, Samsung POWERbot R7040, Alfawise X5, XShuai HXS - C3, XShuai T370, Neato Botvac D3 Connected.
+You can also have a look at ECOVACS DEEBOT N79S, Shark ION ROBOT R850, Samsung POWERbot R7040, XShuai HXS - C3, XShuai T370, Neato Botvac D3 Connected.

 Wrapping It Up / Why to buy a budget robot vacuum

 - The price of the following robots could be the reason to buy a device without smart navigation.
-For about $300 you can find a decent robot vacuum that might be performing about the same then more expensive devices.
+For about $300 you can find a decent robot vacuum that might perform about the same as more expensive devices.

-- If you have a small home - cheap robovac is ideal.
-Since it usually has longer runtime the machine could cover the whole cleaning area on one charge.
+- If you have a small home - a cheap robovac is perfect.
+Since it usually has longer runtime, the machine could cover the whole cleaning area on one charge.

-- For those who have pets and their home doesn't have any carpet - the cheaper robot vacuum would be the best to go with.
+- For those who have pets and their home doesn't have any carpet - a cheaper robot vacuum would be best to go with.
 You don't need to spend extra on a "smarter" machine to clean the bare floor from pet hair.

-- If you don't have thick carpets (which is the thing even a $1000 vacuum wouldn't clean), only thin ones - consider having a look at a less expensive helper.
-Just pick the one with maximum Pa suction.
+- If you don't have thick carpets (which is the thing even a $1,000 vacuum wouldn't clean), only thin ones - consider having a look at a less expensive helper.
+Just pick the one that delivers more Pa.

 - If you don't care your robot to work only while you are home - maybe you don't need the mapping feature + smart navigation.
-Yes, you might need to rescue the robot from time to time (or maybe not, some devices can be unstuck on themselves) but you don't need to spend extra $500+ either.
+Yes, you might need to rescue the robot from time to time but you don't need to spend extra $500+ either.

-Before getting a robot vacuum ask yourself: do you have carpets?
-If your home big or small?
+Before getting a robot vacuum to ask yourself: do you have carpets?
+Is your home big or small?
 Do you have pets?
 Do you have Echo Dot, Amazon Alexa?
 Are you ready to spend $600-$700 on a robot vacuum cleaner?